 After making any changes, clear the cache and check if the sending works in your testing environment.

-If you’re using the default PHP mail() function, check the PHP error log or Apache error log for more details.
+If you’re using the default PHP mail() function, check the PHP error log or the Apache error log for more details.

 If you’re using any SMTP extension as we described and none of the above helped, consult the developers of the module.
-Check also if your Gmail (or another email account) are properly configured, have IMAP and POP enabled.
+Check also if your Gmail (or another email account) are properly configured, and have IMAP and POP enabled.